y-si/neuro240-final/README.md

 - Classification reports
 - Model comparison CSV

+## Documentation

+For detailed technical explanations, advanced usage, and step-by-step workflows, please see the [full project documentation](./documentation.md).
+This file contains in-depth guides and script-by-script instructions beyond the quickstart and overview provided here.

 ## Reference

 This implementation is inspired by the work of Uchendu et al. in their paper "Authorship Attribution for Neural Text Generation" and their repository: